-Operational Ocean Forecasting Systems (OOFS) are computationally demanding, and large compute resources are required in order to run models of useful fidelity.
+Operational ocean forecasting systems (OOFSs) are computationally demanding, and large computing resources are required in order to run models of useful fidelity.
 However, this is a time of great upheaval in the development of computer architectures.
 The ever-shrinking size of transistors means that current leakage (and the resulting heat generated) now presents a significant challenge to chip designers.
-This breakdown of 'Dennard Scaling' (transistor power consumption is proportional to area as in Dennard et al., 1974) began in about 2006 and means that it is no longer straightforward to continually increase the clock frequency of processors.
-Historically this has been the main source of performance improvement from one generation of processor to the next (Figure 1).
+This breakdown of Dennard scaling (transistor power consumption is proportional to area as in Dennard et al., 1974) began in about 2006 and means that it is no longer straightforward to continually increase the clock frequency of processors.
+Historically, this has been the main source of performance improvement from one generation of processor to the next (Fig. 1).
 Although the number of transistors per device continues to rise, they are increasingly being used to implement larger numbers of execution cores.
 It is then the job of the application to make use of these additional cores to achieve a performance improvement.
-Graphical Processing Units (GPUs) are a natural consequence of this evolution.
-Originally developed to accelerate rendering of computer-generated images (a naturally data-parallel task thanks to the division of an image into pixels), scientists were quick to seize on their potential to accelerate data-parallel scientific computation.
+Graphics processing units (GPUs) are a natural consequence of this evolution.
+Originally developed to accelerate the rendering of computer-generated images (a naturally data-parallel task thanks to the division of an image into pixels), scientists were quick to seize on their potential to accelerate data-parallel scientific computation.
 Therefore, manufacturers today produce HPC-specific "GPUs" that are purely intended for computation.
-The suitability of this hardware for the training of deep neural networks used in machine learning and artificial intelligence has stimulated massive development and competition amongst GPU vendors.
-Because of the exploding interest of AI applications in virtually all sectors of industry, the commercial HPC market is undergoing a seismic shift toward GPU-based hardware, with serious implications for available HPC architectures in the future, to which OOPC will have to adapt.
+The suitability of this hardware for the training of deep neural networks used in ma chine learning (ML) and artificial intelligence has stimulated massive development and competition amongst GPU vendors.
+Because of the exploding interest of AI applications in virtually all sectors of industry, the commercial HPC market is undergoing a seismic shift toward GPU-based hardware, with serious implications for available HPC architectures in the future, to which OOFS will have to adapt.

-Unlike CPUs which tend to have relatively few but powerful (general purpose) processor cores, GPUs support hundreds of simpler cores running thousands of threads which can get data from memory very efficiently.
-The simplicity of these cores makes them more energy efficient and therefore GPUs tend to offer significantly greater performance per Watt.
-With energy consumption of large computing facilities now the key design criterion, GPUs are an important part of the technology being used in the push towards Exascale performance and beyond (e.g. Draeger and Siegel, 2023).
-As an illustration, in the November 2024 incarnation of the Top500 list (Strohmaier et al., 2024), nine of the machines in the top ten are equipped with GPU accelerators from NVIDIA, Intel or AMD.
-Although CPUs are present in these machines, their primary role is to host the GPUs which provide the bulk of the compute performance.
-GPUs are therefore a major feature of the current HPC landscape, and their importance and pervasiveness is only set to increase.
+Unlike CPUs, which tend to have relatively few but powerful (general purpose) processor cores, GPUs support hundreds of simpler cores running thousands of threads which can obtain data from memory very efficiently.
+The simplicity of these cores makes them more energy-efficient; therefore GPUs tend to offer significantly greater performance per watt.
+With the energy consumption of large computing facilities now the key design criterion, GPUs are an important part of the technology being used in the push towards exascale performance and beyond (e.g. Draeger and Siegel, 2023).
+As an illustration, in the November 2024 incarnation of the TOP500 list (Strohmaier et al., 2024), 9 of the machines in the top 10 are equipped with GPU accelerators from NVIDIA, Intel, or AMD.
+Although CPUs are present in these machines, their primary role is to host the GPUs which provide the bulk of the computing performance.
+GPUs are therefore a major feature of the current HPC landscape, and their importance and pervasiveness are only set to increase.